j-kieffer/theta-implementations/README.md

 functions](https://www.sciencedirect.com/science/article/pii/S0393044019300555),
 which is not included here.

-We run two kinds of experiments with the above software packages:

-- First, we fix a small precision of 64 bits, let the dimension $g$ vary from 1 to 10, and measure how much time it takes to evaluate $\theta_{0,0}(0,\tau)$ where $\tau$ is a representative reduced element of Siegel half space in dimension $g$.
+For each dimension $1\leq g\leq 10$, we sample a representative reduced element
-- Second, we fix $1\leq g\leq 10$, and measure how much time it takes to evaluate $\theta_{0,0}(0,\tau)$ at growing binary precisions.
-In this setting, we do not consider Theta.jl which only supports small precision.
+$\tau$ in the Siegel upper half space, and measure how much time it takes to evaluate $\theta_{0,0}(0,\tau)$ at growing binary precisions.
+Note Theta.jl only supports low precision.
 If a given task takes more than 10 seconds to run, then more difficult ones are not attempted.

 ## Building packages